PraJJu-Vrvmp/Easypay/README.md

 pip install peewee

-In a new folder, pull all the files in the repository and run(double click) the batchfile.bat Carry out the process explained above.
+In a new folder, pull all the files in the repository and run the batchfile.bat

+Carry out the process explained above.